The Widom line in the Ising model on a decorated bilayer lattice: Monte Carlo Results

 \section{Monte Carlo Results}

-In order to deduce an expression for the critical temperature scaling that is valid for a wider range of $J_\perp$, we make use of the unbiased numerical results from Monte Carlo (MC) simulations.
+In order to deduce an expression for the critical temperature scaling that is valid for a wider range of $J_\perp$, we make use of the unbiased numerical results from Monte Carlo simulations.
 The focus of this paper is not on advanced numerics, and so the details of the MC implementation are kept brief.
 The Wolff cluster algorithm \cite{wolff1989collective} is implemented in the Julia programming language.
 Lattice sizes of $N = 16\times16\times2$, and $N =32\times32\times2$ are used, with $7.5\times10^4$ update sweeps, with measurements taken every 100 steps.
+To estimate the critical temperature for each value of $J_\perp$, the Binder Cumulant, $U_4$ is calculated, as given by